hongyuanlei/aws-architecture/aws-vpc.md

 ### Elastic IP Addresses(EIPs)

-AWS maintains a pool of public IP addresses in  each region and makes them available for you to assicate to resources within your Amazon VPCs.
-An Elastic IP addresses is a static, public IP address in the pool for the region that you can allocate to your account(pull from the pool) and release(return to the pool).
-EIPs allow you to maintain a set of IP addresses that remain fixed while the underlying infrastructure may change over time.
+AWS maintains a pool of public IP addresses in each region and makes them available for you to associate to resources within your Amazon VPCs.
+An Elastic IP address is a static, public IP address in the pool for the region that you can allocate to your account(pull from the pool) and release(return to the pool).
+EIPs allows you to maintain a set of IP addresses that remain fixed while the underlying infrastructure may change over time.
 Here are the important points to understand:

 - You must first allocate an EIP for use within a VPC and then assign it to an instance.
-- EIPs are speicfic to a region.
+- EIPs are specific to a region.
-- There is one-to-one relationship between network inerfaces and EIPs.
+- There is a one-to-one relationship between network interfaces and EIPs.
 - You can move EIPs from one instance to another, either in the same Amazon VPC or a different Amazon VPC within the same region.
 - EIPs remain associated with your AWS account until you explicitly release them.
 - There are charges for EIPs allocated to your account, even when you are not associated with a resource.

 ### Elastic Network Interfaces(ENIs)

 An ENI is a network interface that you can attach to an instance in an Amazon VPC.
 ENIs are only available within an Amazon VPC, and they are associated with a subnet upon creation.
 They can have one public IP address and multiple private IP addresses.
 If there are multiple private IP addresses, one of them is primary(eth0).
-An ENI created independently of a particular instance persists regardless of the lifetime of any instance to which it is attached; if an underlying instance fails, the IP address may be preserved by attaching the ENI to an replacement instance.
+An ENI created independently of a particular instance persists regardless of the lifetime of any instance to which it is attached; if an underlying instance fails, the IP address may be preserved by attaching the ENI to a replacement instance.

-ENIs allow you:
+ENIs allows you:
 - Create a management network
 - Use network and security appliances in your Amazon VPC
 - Create dual-homed instances with workloads/roles on distinct subnets.